 Treatment of enlarged lymph nodes in the groin

-Oral administration is carried out during or after a meal.
-The recommended dose at the age of 3-8 years is 250 mg, more than eight - 250-500 mg, the number of doses per day is three.
-Adult patients are dosed at 500 mg four times a day, the maximum allowed to increase the daily number of doses to six.
-In the treatment of inflammation of the large intestine, suppositories are prescribed - from one to four units per day.
+Oral administration is carried out during or after meals.
+The recommended dose at the age of 3-8 years is 250 mg, more than eight years - 250-500 mg, the number of doses per day is three.
+Adult patients are dosed at 500 mg four times a day, the maximum daily number of doses allowed can be increased to six.
+When treating inflammation of the large intestine, suppositories are prescribed - from one to four units per day.
 Long-term non-healing skin surfaces are treated with 10% ointment simultaneously with oral administration.

 Traditional treatment